Undergraduate Academic Programs / Departments / Courses

 This course explores current concepts of the function of the human forebrain as revealed through cortical damage and degenerative diseases.
 The course addresses basic principles of cortical organization and function and how these relate to issues of localization of function, hemispheric dominance, and sex differences in brain and behaviour.
 These principles are then applied to discussions of the cause and diagnosis of specific language, memory, and sensory dysfunctions resulting from developmental disorders, head trauma, and degenerative diseases.

-PREREQUISITE: Psychology 1010-1020, 2120, 2780-2790, or 3110, or permission of instructor.
-Students who do not have Psychology 2780-2790, but do have equivalent statistics research methods courses may enrol with permission of the instructor
+PREREQUISITE: Psychology 1010 and 1020; and Psychology 2780 and 2790 OR Psychology 2700 and 2730 and 2750; Psychology 2120; or permission of instructor.
+Students who do not have Psychology 2780 and 2790 OR 2700, 2730, and 2750 but do have equivalent statistics research methods courses may enrol with permission of the instructor

 Three hours a week class, two hours a week laboratory